eraybasar/pesdk-docs/_guides/ios/v8/introduction/getting_started.md

 The `PhotoEditViewController` class is responsible for presenting and rendering an image.
 It can be presented modally in which case it will display a toolbar at the bottom or it can be pushed onto a `UINavigationController` in which case it will use the navigation controller’s navigation bar.
 It also handles presentation of `PhotoEditToolController` subclasses.

-To present an `PhotoEditViewController` just add these few lines:
+To present a `PhotoEditViewController` just add these few lines:

 {% capture first_snippet %}
 Swift